 The theme for this year's conference is "Step into Your Greatness".
 The Ohio Law Enforcement Administrative Professionals (OHLEAP) conference offers a variety of training sessions designed specifically for civilians in law enforcement.
 The OHLEAP committee strives to educate, motivate and inspire those who attend this conference, and introduce you to people who are "walking in your shoes."

 Explore emerging illicit drug and concealment trends, drug court and prosecution trends, and the medical response to the current drug epidemic.
 Learn more about the opioid crisis, NARCAN programs, and medical/law enforcement collaborative efforts.
 Develop strategies for recognizing and combating current drug issues facing your community.
-Each session will have a question and answer session to allow for your questions to those on the front line of the drug epidemic nationally.
+Each session includes a question and answer session with those on the front line of the drug epidemic nationally.

 Conference Theme "Protecting Our Children Through Prevention and Response".
 Join other law enforcement and school personnel to address school violence and youth victimization concerns through the use of crime prevention and response strategies.
 Examine the impacts of trauma on youth and effective strategies for working with students experiencing mental illness and learning disabilities.
 NOTE: There is an individual registration rate as well as a discounted registration rate for a group of 3 or more.
 Please see the costs tab below for additional information.

-Inspired by the late great Vince Lombardi's quote, "Winning means you're willing to go longer, work harder, and give more than anyone else", our 2018 conference theme is "Go Longer, Work Harder, Give More".
+Our 2018 conference theme is "Go Longer, Work Harder, Give More", inspired by the late great Vince Lombardi's quote, "Winning means you're willing to go longer, work harder, and give more than anyone else".
 Join other administrative professionals, executive assistants, and support personnel from criminal justice and other governmental agencies to discuss relevant topics focused on improving communication, enhancing skills, and fostering community outreach.

 Develop and enhance the skills of the 21st Century criminal justice instructor or trainer.
 Examine how adults learn and explore effective instructional methods.
 Develop a structured learning plan, apply adult-learning techniques, utilize instructional technology, evaluate learner retention strategies, and the legal implication of instruction.